locationtech/udig-platform/docs/user/en/What is new 1.3.rst

    current projection
 -  You can use Area of Interest to:

-   -  Quickly filter a layer using the :guilabel:`Filter` page of the :doc:`Style Editor dialog`.
+   -  Quickly filter a layer using the :guilabel:`Filter` page of the :doc:`/reference/Style Editor dialog`.
-   -  Quickly filter the contents of the :doc:`Table view`
+   -  Quickly filter the contents of the :doc:`/reference/Table view`
-   -  Define the area searched in the :doc:`Search view`
+   -  Define the area searched in the :doc:`/reference/Search view`
    -  Set the extent used by :guilabel:`Show All`

-For more information check out the Tasks section on :doc:`Working with AOI`
+For more information check out the Tasks section on :doc:`/tasks/Working with AOI`

 Tool Interaction
 ================

-You can now control how a layer interacts with tools using the :doc:`Interaction Properties page`.
+You can now control how a layer interacts with tools using the :doc:`/reference/Interaction Properties page`.

 This facility is to quickly mark background layers so they do not get in the way of what you are working on.